SoftlySplinter/c-armok/README.md

 ### <a name="language-instructions" />Instruction Set

 There are 7 instructions in Armok, 5 to control dwarves.
 The other 2 handle the creation of dwarfs and work orders.

+There is also support for comments in the style: `!!
+Fun Comment !!`

 #### <a name="language-instructions-dwarf" /> `+` Create Dwarf